His medical career may have taken him around the world, but all roads would eventually lead to Newcastle.

 The BOQ Specialist difference

-Scott Hutchinson from BOQ Specialist was also vital in helping Dr Jefferson overcome the roadblocks that came with setting up his practice from afar, he says.
+The team from BOQ Specialist were vital in helping Dr Jefferson overcome the roadblocks that came with setting up his practice from afar, he says.

 “People recommended BOQ Specialist almost universally.
 They understand that doctors are a unique group.”